simplex-chat/simplex-chat/docs/guide/app-settings.md

 #### SimpleX Lock

-When enabled, SimpleX Lock requires to pass the device authentication when you open the app or use some security- or privacy-sensitive features.
+When toggled on, SimpleX Lock requires you to confirm your device credentials when you open the app or use some security- or privacy-sensitive features.

 You will be offered to enable it after you open the app a few times.